Aaryanchauhan233/OYO-Clone-App/README.md

 ## Project Overview

 This is a full-stack web application project inspired by the OYO Rooms platform, built using the Django framework.
-The project aims to replicate the core functionality of OYO Rooms, including hotel booking, user authentication, property listings, booking management, payment integration, and an admin dashboard.
+The project aims to replicate the core functionality of OYO Rooms, including hotel booking, user authentication, property listings, booking management, and an admin dashboard.

 ## Features

 - User Registration and Authentication
 - Hotel/Property Listings
 - Booking Management
-- Payment Integration
 - User-Friendly Admin Dashboard

 ## Technologies Used